suculent/yourls-ios-url-schemes-plugin/README.md

 yourls-ios-url-schemes-plugin
 =============================

-Plugin for YOURLS allowing redirects to URLs starting with itms-apps:// and itms-services://
+Plugin for <a href="yourls.org">YOURLS</a> allowing redirects to URLs starting with itms-apps:// and itms-services://

 Install
 -------